apache/logging-log4j2/log4j-core/src/test/resources/README.md

 Cleaning Up Test Log Files
 --------------------------

-The `CleanFiles` rule is also available to automatically delete a list of files before and after every test.
+The `CleanFiles` rule is also available to automatically delete a list of files after every test.

     @Rule
     public CleanFiles files = new CleanFiles("target/file1.log", "target/file2.log", "more files");